z1lc/zdone/README.md

    * Future planned categories include **Art**, **Books**, and **Video Games**.
  * **Todo system**: a forgiving todo management system focused on recurring tasks.
 You set up a recurrence interval for all your tasks, and zdone will prioritize your tasks based on how overdue they are.
 Invite-only.
  * **Reminder system**: a low-touch way to consistently remind yourself of arbitrary thoughts over time.
 You set up a list of such reminders, and zdone will notify you via push notifications on a daily basis.
 Invite-only.
+ * **HN reader**: an interface to [Hacker News](https://news.ycombinator.com/) articles that sorts stories by all-time score.
+Once you read a story, you never see it again.
+Invite-only.

 ## Code
 Much of the templating, user login/session management, and database schema/migration framework follow [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) by Miguel Grinberg.
 Looking at code examples from that tutorial will be helpful in understanding zdone code.